OpenDSA/OpenDSA/RST/en/Development/ExternalSort.rst

 #.
 Each pass through the run files provides larger and larger runs
    until only one run remains.

-.. topic:: Example

-   Using the input of Figure :num:`Figure #ExMerge`, we first create runs of length one split between two input files.
-   We then process these two input files sequentially, making runs of length two.
-   The first run has the values 20 and 36, which are output to the first output file.
-   The next run has 13 and 17, which is output to the second file.
-   The run 14, 28 is sent to the first file, then run 15, 23 is sent to the second file, and so on.
-   Once this pass has completed, the roles of the input files and output files are reversed.
-   The next pass will merge runs of length two into runs of length four.
-   Runs 20, 36 and 13, 17 are merged to send 13, 17, 20, 36 to the
-   first output file.
-   Then runs 14, 28 and 15, 23 are merged to send run 14, 15, 23, 28
-   to the second output file.
-   In the final pass, these runs are merged to form the final run 13, 14, 15, 17, 20, 23, 28, 36.

 This algorithm can easily take advantage of the double buffering techniques described in Module :numref:`BuffPool`.
 Note that the various passes read the input run files